pvdrz/librarian/README.md

 - Once you found the document, you can open it using `lbr open` with the document's hash.
 This is equivalent to using `open` or `xdg-open`.

-- If you need to change the information of a document, use `lbr update` or `lbr update-add`.
+- If you need to change the information of a document, use `lbr edit` to open the information as a JSON using your default text editor.

 For more help, run `lbr help`.